future-wd/hugo-responsive-images/readme.md

 Minimal inline code is required and configuration can take place either inline or in your site's config file.

+The project generates both fixed width responsive images (1x,2x etc) and variable width responsive images for responsive pages.
+All of Hugo's powerful image processing options have been exposed.

 ## Installation (as a module)

 ``` YAML